 The manufacturer should state that it is, and there will be a logo on it somewhere, too.

 Why a proper fit is absolutely necessary.

 It’s extremely important that the life jacket fits properly.

 Infant life jackets are typically sized by weight, and you should get one that’s precisely the right size.
 Don’t be tempted to size up, because if it’s even just a little too big, it’s not safe.

-First of all, raise their arms above their head.
-If the life jacket touches their ears or chin, it might be too big.
-You can also try lifting them by the shoulders of the jacket, and if they slip through it, it's probably too big.
+- You can also try lifting them by the shoulders of the jacket, and if they slip through it, it’s too big.

 The best way to test out your new life jacket is to take them to the pool.
 Then, when the life jacket is on them, gently place them face-down in the water.